20+ Things to Do With Your Family in Knoxville, TN

 Women’s Basketball Hall of Fame

-When driving around Downtown Knoxville, you might notice a big basketball on the roof of a large building.
-That’s the Women’s Basketball Hall of Fame and it is the largest basketball in the world.
-You can take a tour of the facility, learn about famous women’s basketball players & coaches, and try your hand at basketball on one of the courts.
+When driving around downtown Knoxville, you might notice a big basketball on the roof of a large building.
+That’s the Women’s Basketball Hall of Fame, and it’s the largest basketball in the world.
+You can take a tour of the facility, learn about famous women’s basketball players and coaches, and try your hand at basketball on one of the courts.

-• They are open every Spring/Summer starting May 1st to August 31st from 10 am to 5 pm Monday through Saturday.
+The museum is open every spring/summer starting May 1st to August 31st from 10 am to 5 pm Monday through Saturday.
+They’re open in the fall/winter starting September 1st to April 30th from 10 am to 5 pm Tuesday through Saturday.

 Cost: